 Company evaluates the application for completeness and notifies the Interconnecting Customer within 10 Business Days of receipt that the application is or is not complete and, if not, advises what is missing.

 2) Company verifies Facility equipment can be interconnected safely and reliably.
-In the event that the Facility fails Screen #5 in Figure 1, that is located in Section 3.0 of the Standards for Interconnection of Distributed Generation Tariff (“Interconnection Tariff”), as approved by the Department of Public Utilities (see Company’s website for complete tariff), the Company shall have 5 additional Business Days to review the Interconnection Application to determine if the Facility can be interconnected safely and reliably.
+In the event that the Facility fails Screen #5 in Figure 1, that is located in Section 3.0 of the Standards for Interconnection of Distributed Generation Tariff (“Interconnection Tariff”), as approved by the Department of Public Utilities (see Company’s website for complete tariff), the Company shall have 20 Business Days to review the Interconnection Application to determine if the Facility can be interconnected safely and reliably.

 If approved, the Company signs the application approval line and sends to the Interconnecting Customer.
 In certain rare circumstances, the Company may require the Interconnecting Customer to pay for minor System Modifications.
 If so, a description of work and an estimate will be sent back to the Interconnecting Customer for approval.
 The Interconnecting Customer would then approve via a signature and payment for the minor System Modifications.
 If the Interconnecting Customer approves, the Company performs the System Modifications.
 Then, the Company signs the application approval line and sends to the Interconnecting Customer.

 Upon receipt of the signed application, the Interconnecting Customer installs the Facility.
 Then the Interconnecting Customer arranges for inspection of the completed installation by the local electrical wiring inspector, or other authority having jurisdiction, and this person signs the Certificate of Completion.
 If the Facility was installed by an electrical contractor, this person also fills out the Certificate of Completion.